 The stock has plunged 71 percent from last year’s peak and 95 percent since an all-time high in 2007.
-Leap’s long-term debt (LEAP) has risen from $588.3 million at the end of 2005 amid an expansion into new markets and the purchase of spectrum licenses.
+Leap’s long-term debt (LEAP:US) has risen from $588.3 million at the end of 2005 amid an expansion into new markets and the purchase of spectrum licenses.

 While the company is counting on sales of Apple Inc.’s iPhone, which it began offering in June, to win market share from AT&T, Verizon and Sprint, Leap is selling the device without the same subsidies as its rivals.
 The challenge is finding customers undaunted by the phone’s price tag, said James Ratcliffe, an analyst at Barclays Plc in New York.